 I am an avid DXer.
 Outside of DXing, I am obsessed with traveling and music.
-I have lived in Woodbridge, Virginia (USA) all of my life, and have enjoyed DXing in this location for over 15 years.
+I have lived in Woodbridge, Virginia (USA) all of my life, and have enjoyed DXing in this location for 18 years.

 Prior to becoming a DXer, I was always interested in broadcasting.
 It was always fascinating to watch local TV news on unfamiliar distant channels while away from home, even as a kid.
 Although I wasn’t initially concerned with distant FM stations in my travels, I was highly interested in the local Washington, DC radio band.